Saikiran8844/Analysis-of-Anime-Recommendations-Dataset/README.md

 # Analysis of Anime Recommendations Dataset

-Welcome to the Analysis of Anime Recommendations Dataset project!
-In this repository, we delve into a real-world dataset sourced from Medium to explore user feedback and ratings for anime.
+Ilcome to the Analysis of Anime Recommendations Dataset project!
+In this repository, I delve into a real-world dataset sourced from Medium to explore user feedback and ratings for anime.
 Our goal is to uncover valuable insights using Python and MySQL, ultimately providing a comprehensive analysis of the dataset.

 ## Dataset Overview